AIMet-Lab/SECURED-Framework-Verification/README.md

 - Rules for security verification and automated reasoning.

 # Funding and Support
-This work has been supported by the "Scaling Up Secure Processing, Anonymization And Generation Of Health Data For EU Cross Border Collaborative Research And Innovation" (SECURED) (https://secured-project.eu/) Project funded from the European Union’s Horizon Europe research and innovation programme under Grant Agreement No 10109571.
+This work has been supported by the [Scaling Up Secure Processing, Anonymization And Generation Of Health Data For EU Cross Border Collaborative Research And Innovation (SECURED)] (https://secured-project.eu/) Project funded from the European Union’s Horizon Europe research and innovation programme under Grant Agreement No 10109571.
 For questions or contributions, please contact the project team:
 - Laura Pandolfo (lpandolfo@uniss.it)
 - Giorgio Corona (gcorona1@uniss.it)